Analyst-Joan/Data-Cleaning-In-SQL-FIFA-21/README.md

 ![](Newline_Character.PNG)

 ## Conclusion
 The cleaning process was a bit challenging yet worthwhile as it led me to research and add to my SQL knowledge beyond what was learnt via courses I have taken so far, while honing my acquired data skills.
-The process ended with a clean dataset having **_18,979 rows and 76 Columns_**.
+The process ended with a clean dataset having **_18,979 rows and 76 Columns_**.:nerd_face: :sunglasses: :sunglasses:

 ![](Datatype_aft_cleaning.PNG)